devvratmiglani/Rcoem-Attendance-Fetcher/README.md

 ## Adding Credentials
 you have to add your credentials to `auth/auth.json` as well as the semester

-semester : 0 --> gives attendance of all previous + current
+semester : 0 --> gives attendance of all previous + current semesters

 semester : x --> gives attendance of that respective semester

 ## Usage